Harish Uthaman

-Harish Uthaman (born 5 April 1982) is an Indian actor who appears in Tamil, Telugu, Malayalam, and Kannada films.
-He made his début portraying the lead role in Tha (2010), before playing villains in Gouravam, Pandiya Naadu, Meagamann, Power and Srimanthudu.
-He has acted in short films like Aazh Kadal, Kalaivu, etc. as the Hero and a musical album by Tarang called 'Undone'.
-His noteworthy performances are cop roles in movies like Thani Oruvan and Dora.
+Harish Uthaman (born 5 April 1982) is an Indian actor who works in Tamil, Telugu, Malayalam, and Kannada films.
+He made his acting debut portraying the lead role in Tha (2010), before playing villains in Gouravam (2013), Pandiya Naadu (2013), Meagamann (2014), Power (2014) and Srimanthudu (2015).

 Personal life

-Harish was born in a Malayali family.
-He is from Kannur.
-He married Mumbai-based celebrity Makeup Artist Amrita Kalyanpur.
+Harish Uthaman was born in Coimbatore, Tamil Nadu, India to a Malayali family.
+He married Mumbai-based celebrity makeup artist Amrita Kalyanpur.
 Their wedding took place on 6 September 2018 at Guruvayur Temple, Kerala in an intimate traditional ceremony in the presence of friends and family.
 They got divorced in 2019.
 In 2022, he married Malayalam actress Chinnu Kuruvila.

 Career

 Harish's first job was as a part of the cabin crew, working with Paramount Airways for three years and later with British Airways for three further years.
 He also briefly worked in a commercials company in Chennai before Suriya Prabhakaran, offered him the lead role in a film.
 Harish thus made his acting début with the low budget 2010 romantic Tamil film Tha, which opened to above average reviews.

 To prepare for his first role he grew his beard for five months, and did work to darken his skin by applying oil and sitting in the sunshine as per the role's demands.
 The film had a limited release and went unnoticed at the box office, and his performance was described as "apt" by critics.
 The film was later screened at the Tamil Film Festival in Norway, where Harish met Radha Mohan for the first time.
 Harish won the Best Newcomer Award at the festival.
 Subsequently, Radha Mohan cast Harish in a negative role in his bilingual film Gouravam (2013).